locize/blog/source/_posts/remix-i18n.md

     })
 ```

-And in your `entry.server.js` adapt the code like this:
+And in your `entry.server.jsx` adapt the code like this:
 ```javascript
 import { renderToString } from 'react-dom/server'
 import { RemixServer } from 'remix'